aradi/fypp/docs/fypp.rst

 Eval directive
 ==============

-A result of a Python expression can be inserted into the code by using the eval directives ``$:`` (line form) or ``${`` and ``}$`` (inline form).
-The expression is evaluated using Python's built-in function `eval()` .
+A result of a Python expression can be inserted into the code by using eval directives ``$:`` (line form) or ``${`` and ``}$`` (inline form).
+The expression is evaluated using Python's built-in function `eval()`.
 If it evaluates to `None`, no output is produced.
 Otherwise the result is converted to a string and written to the output.
 The eval directive has both, a line and an inline variant::